 There's even scientific evidence to support why now more than ever, you're going to want to focus on getting that good REM: Studies have shown that getting quality sleep can help you improve muscle recovery and mental health, alike.
+Gut health and sleep are also extremely intertwined.
 And thus, with your nightly eight hours of sleep on your side, you stand a better much better chance of feeling as well and healthy as you can, amid this new and strange (and, worth mentioning, temporary) reality.

 When you're taking a deep dive into your circadian rhythm, there's a lot—and I mean a lot—of information to parse through.
 Below, you'll find the best sleep apps to help you do just that (without putting a dent at all in your wallet, no less).

 The 4 best sleep apps that are 100 percent free right now

 Up late due to a case of late-night boredom or revenge bedtime procrastination?
 Use Headspace to unwind.
 The app always offers a free two-week trial that allows you to access all of its sleep content before you decide whether to opt for the $70 annual or $13 monthly membership.
 But if you feel hesitant to hit subscribe on anything that may charge you later (it me), you can head to the company's designated COVID-19 page and meditate right on there, or navigate to the new "Weathering the Storm" section of the free app for new offerings, including sleep exercises and meditations.
 You'll also get access to a ton of sleep research that the company itself has conducted surrounding what's keeping all of us up at night.